Ladme/gorder/README.md

 - [ ] United-atom order parameters.
 - [ ] Python API: using `gorder` as a Python library.
 - [ ] Dynamic membrane normal calculation, supporting membrane vesicles.
-- [ ] Improved multithreading (currently, multithreading is only implemented at the trajectory reading level).

 ## Validation